EnterpriseDB/edb-ansible/roles/setup_efm/README.md

-How to include the 'edb.efm.install' role in your Playbook
+How to include the 'setup_efm' role in your Playbook
 ----------------

 Below is an example of how to include the edb.efm.install role: